Gametrics/standards/grc.md

 `VGCCZ|(compressed data)`

-## Hardware Field
+## Hardware Identity Field

-The hardware field defines, hierarchically, the identity of the item the code is being written for.
+The hardware identity field defines, hierarchically, the identity of the item the code is being written for.

 This field **MUST** be ordered as follows: